GAME-CLI-SRV-DEV/AnarchyConnectViaProxyEditionExtension/README.md

-# Geyser Extension Template
+# Geyser Extension
-A Geyser Extension template for creating Geyser Extensions.
+Geyser Extension that has GeyserConnect

 ## What are Geyser extensions?
 Geyser Extensions are the equivalent of “plugins”, but specifically for the Geyser platform.
 This brings the advantage of them being platform-agnostic, meaning that you won’t have to worry about supporting all platforms individually.
 Additionally, they will be, by design, only applied for Bedrock players joining via Geyser.